 All students in all years are required to attend the weekly MBB Journal Club.
-Students will be required to present at least once per year.
+Students in years 2 to 4 will be required to present at least once per year.
 Attendance and active participation at all Journal Club sessions is expected and graded.